Nuestra Belleza México 1994

-Nuestra Belleza México 1994, the first Nuestra Belleza México pageant, was held at the Auditorio Benito Juárez of Zapopan, Jalisco, Mexico on November 13, 1994.
-Thirty-two contestants of the Mexican Republic competed for the national title, which was won by Luz María Zetina from Estado de México, who later competed at Miss Universe 1995 in Namibia.
-Zetina was crowned by Miss Universe 1994 Sushmita Sen from India and Lupita Jones, first Mexican Miss Universe and National Director of Nuestra Belleza México.
+Nuestra Belleza México 1994 was the 1st edition of the Nuestra Belleza México pageant, held at the Auditorio Benito Juárez in Zapopan, Jalisco, on sunday November 13th, 1994.
+Thirty-two contestants of the Mexican Republic competed for the national title, which was won by Luz María Zetina of Estado de México, who later competed at Miss Universe 1995 in Namibia.
+Zetina was crowned by Miss Universe 1994 Sushmita Sen of India and Lupita Jones, first Mexican Miss Universe and National Director of Nuestra Belleza México.

+Background

+The Miss Universe Organization granted Lupita Jones the license to send the Mexican representative to this important event.
+In cooperation with Televisa, they created Promocertamen S.A. de C.V. to organize the Nuestra Belleza México pageant with the purpose of changing the perception of beauty pageants in Mexico.
+They created a structure to hold a state pageant in each state of the country with an operations manual and policies for this new event, structuring a training program for the National Queens, giving them security and tools to compete internationally.